eaasi/user-handbook/source/overview/install/setup.rst

   to run emulators and store disk images.
 - The installer requires a ``python`` interpreter to be installed on the target machine.
 This will be handled automatically on supported Linux distributions.
+- a configured SMTP mail server to handle delivery of user passwords (a temporary user management solution) - either a third-party service (MailGun, SendGrid) or a local option should work

 .. note::